-- Once the jelly has set, pour the remaining ice cream mixture on top of the jelly layer of the ice creams.
+- Once the jelly has set, pour the remaining ice cream mixture on top of the jelly layer of the ice cream.
 Freeze for another 4 hours, or overnight if preferred.

 - Once set, remove the ice creams from the pastry rings whilst still frozen.